harpur/HygSel/README.md

 </code></pre>

 These data are found in /working

+##Tajima's D
+I ran this in 1000 bp windows using VCFTOOLS and only on the selected populations.
+The output is saved in S.Tajima.D.
+This is summarized with TDsummary.r and save in TD.RData.
+The script also performs a running median of 251 windows.

+##iHs
+I calculated [iHS](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0040072) statistic across each chromosome within the selected population.
+Each allele, after phasing, was deemed ancestral or derived based on it's frequency in the baseline population.
+The script is REHH.sh and will run across chromosomes and compile the results for iHS into a single outfile (iHS.out).
+I used the [REHH package in R](https://cran.r-project.org/web/packages/rehh/vignettes/rehh.pdf)

+##CSS
+The composite measure takes in all the selection measures I used and combines them in a non-parametric way.
+I've implement CSS as per the [original article](http://bmcgenet.biomedcentral.com/articles/10.1186/1471-2156-15-34) using css.r, kindly provided by the first author.

+##HWE
+Ran HWE test with vcftools, had to make some alterations.

 ###Population identity
 Here, I use the SNPs our group [previously identified](http://www.pnas.org/content/111/7/2614.abstract) in A, M, and C lineages and compare them to the selected populations to identify where the selected alleles originated from.